 You’ve designed and developed the perfect questionnaire using tried and tested survey design best practices; it’s now time to send it out to your survey takers.

-When it comes to distribution best practices, there are a few crucial factors you have to keep in mind:
+When it comes to distribution best practices, there are several factors you have to keep in mind:

 - Send readers an invite to participate in the survey.
 Emphasize that you are collecting the data for their benefit.

 - Be clear about the time expectations in the invite.
 This shows that you respect their time.

 - Reassure survey takers that their data is secure and that you will not be sharing it with any third parties.
 This is especially important if there are any personal questions included in the survey.